 Brisbane cost of living: Lifestyle expenses to budget for

-School – if you are on a temporary visa in some states you will need to budget for school fees (read this schools post for more info).
-If you are on a PR visa or are moving to a state that doesn’t charge temporary visa holders for schooling, you will need to allow a budget for the voluntary contribution even if your children go to a state school.
+School – if you’re on a temporary visa in some states you will need to budget for school fees (read this schools post for more info).
+If you’re on a PR visa or are moving to a state that doesn’t charge temporary visa holders for schooling, you will still need to budget for the voluntary contribution fee even if your children go to a state school.
 This fee will vary between schools.
-You will also need to budget for books, stationery and uniform which can add up quickly.
-If your kids go to a private school, you can usually set up a payment plan to suit you.
-We pay our private school fees fortnightly to spread the cost.
+You’ll also need to budget for books, stationery, school trips/camps and uniforms.

 Days out – we find days out here much cheaper.
-Annual passes are more affordable at attractions so you can buy them once and then enjoy a year of visits – and the passes usually bring extra perks like discounts on food and drink and in the shop so they have usually paid for themselves on the second visit.
+Annual passes are more affordable at attractions so you can buy them once and then enjoy a year of visits – and the passes usually bring extra perks like discounts on food and drink and in the shop so they have usually paid for themselves by the second visit.
 As a guide, Australia Zoo costs $139 for an adult annual pass and $99 for a child.
 At Lone Pine Koala Sanctuary, a family pass (2 adults and 3 kids) is $148 which is an absolute bargain!)

 Sports and activities – if your kids take swimming lessons, tennis lessons, scouts etc. you will need to budget for this.
-Classes are often $15 – $20 per session per child.
+Classes are usually $17 – $25 per session per child.
 Some involve uniforms (like the surf club Nippers where a vest was $20 and cap $20 each).
 Sometimes these can be paid weekly, sometimes monthly and other times termly depending on the activity.

-Holidays – if you want to save for an annual big holiday, budget for short breaks or want to save for a visit back to the UK, you will need to allow some savings towards your holiday budget.
-For holiday inspiration, check out my Discover Australia section.
+Holidays – if you want to save for an annual big holiday, budget for short breaks or want to save for a visit back to your home country, you will need to allow some savings towards your holiday budget.
+For holiday inspiration in Australia, check out my Discover Australia section.

 Food prices in Australia

 A while ago I published the post below on Instagram and got a huge reaction to it from people who were astounded at how little I spend on food shopping.
 I feel we eat really well and I definitely buy plenty of luxuries but I think I keep our cost down by shopping fortnightly.
 I did the same in the UK too.
-We have a big fridge freezer here so I can buy lots of milk and the dates on things are usually good enough to last between shops.
-I use up perishable things during the first few days (like bananas) and then the kids get longer lasting fruit towards the end of the fortnight (apples, oranges and grapes etc.) It works really well for us anyway.
+We have a big fridge freezer here so I can buy lots of bread and the dates on things are usually good enough to last between shops.
+I pop back to the shops for bits when I need to, but the bulk of our food is bought in those two big shops a month.

 Can you guess the price of my food shop?!
 This lot will keep us going for two weeks (family of 5 including all meals as everyone has packed lunches at work and school).
 I mostly shop at Coles (like Tesco) and do click and collect (usually costs me about $300 per fortnight) but this week I went to Aldi.
 I know I should go there more often as it is definitely much cheaper.
 I got loads more because, you know, it’s Aldi.
 It was still $299 but I got lots more than normal and stocked up on lots of things so I’d say that was a bargain.
 This price doesn’t include booze because you can’t buy alcohol from supermarkets in Queensland (you get that from a bottle shop, affectionately known as a bottle-o.)
 What do you think of that price?
 Do you think it’s a good deal or does it surprise you? #foodshopping #aldi #aldimum #coles #Australia #familyshop #pomsinaus #pomsinoz

-If you click through to see the comments, you will see that this trolly full was worth about $300.
-I have upped my spending a bit since then as I now have three kids at school who all need a fruit break snack, morning tea and lunch (plus as my boys are getting older they are eating more!) so now I probably spend about $350 per fortnight.
-I’ve run out of time for shopping at Aldi which is definitely much cheaper, so now I order online via Coles or Woolworths which is another reason I am spending a bit more.
+The trolley above was worth about $300.
+I’ve upped my spending since then as I now have three kids at school who all need a fruit break snack, morning tea and lunch (plus as my boys are getting older they are eating more!) so now I probably spend about $400 per fortnight.
+I’ve run out of time for shopping at Aldi which is definitely much cheaper, so now I order online via Coles or Woolworths which is another reason I’m spending a bit more.

 I have friends who easily spend $1200 a month on food though, so I don’t think we do too badly!

 I hope that walk through our bills and our cost of living in Brisbane helps you to feel more in control of your move and gives you an idea of the average cost of living in Brisbane.
-Remember your living costs in Brisbane will be different from mine – it all depends on where you live, how far you commute, how many cars you run as a family and what your lifestyle is like.
-When you get here and get a job, you will know what your budget is going to be and you will create a lifestyle that fits that.
+Remember your living costs in Brisbane will be different from mine – it all depends on where you live, how far you commute, how many cars you run and what your lifestyle is like.
+When you get here and get a job, you’ll know what your budget is going to be and you’ll create a lifestyle that fits that budget.
 Don’t let the living cost in Brisbane put you off – stop thinking of the Brisbane living costs in pounds or your local currency and just get out here so you can live in Australian dollars!

 Did you find this post helpful?
 If so, please give it some shares in any groups that you’re part of.